 Bruna Shapira

-Bruna Shapira is a researcher, writer, and arts manager based in New York City.
+Bruna Shapira is a curator and project manager based in Paris.

 Carvalho’s experiences were cultivated by his fascination with multiple fields of research, including psychoanalysis, ethnology, literature, and politics—“a source of mental turbulence” that he considered the foundation of artistic invention.